The British health system: how does it work ?

 If you plan to stay in the UK for a few months or years, do register with a GP surgery in your area.
 You will need proof of address and identity.

 To open your file, you will usually be seen the first time by a nurse practitioner and your file will be accessible to all doctors within the NHS who look after you (specialists, emergencies, tests..)

 All consultations and additional tests are free.
 There is a fixed price of £9.15 for each medicine prescribed.
 For those under 16 years old, people on benefits, pregnant women and over 60 years old, prescriptions are free.

 In order to see a specialist you have to be referred by the GP.

 Short stay in the UK

-If you need to see a doctor, you can go to a walk-in centre for a general medicine consultation.
+If you need to see a doctor, you can go to a walk-in centre for a general medical consultation.